 Public/Private Partnership with an Engaged Community

 The Parks Department engaged a landscape architect who prepared a landscaping plan for repairing, refurbishing and enhancing the entire park.
-Now, with our commitment as their funding partner to restore the pond area, the Morningside Park plan can go forward.
-The landscaping plan (see below) includes repairing the waterfall and removing invasive plants from the hillside, creating a paved viewing area along the soft edge portion of the pond (see first photo on page 1), creating a semi- circular boulder seating area for school groups, and developing educational opportunities relating to pond ecology.
+Now, with our commitment as their funding partner to restore the pond area, the Park’s plan for Morningside Park is moving forward.
+In addition to the removal of invasive species and repair of the waterfall, improvements have included creating a paved viewing area along the soft edge portion of the pond (see photo above) and creating a semicircular boulder seating area for school groups to study pond ecology.

-The Parks Department will use their own funds to repair the pumps of the waterfall and reactivate it, thus freeing Garden Club funds for plantings and enhancements in the six-acre focal point around the pond.
-The plan calls for extensive planting: shade trees in areas adjacent to the pond to create screening and a more distinct pond “zone,” native species of trees, shrubs and herbaceous plants to strengthen the naturalistic aesthetic, plants to establish a broad range of seasonal interest through flower, fruit and leaf color, and a plant palate to attract a greater number of local and migratory birds.
+The Parks Department has used its own funds to purchase new pumps for the waterfall, thus freeing City Gardens Club funds for plantings and enhancements in the six-acre focal point around the pond.
+During Phase II of the project extensive plantings have been completed.
+The plantings include shade trees in areas adjacent to the pond that create screening and a more distinct pond “zone.”
+Native species of trees, shrubs and herbaceous plants are being selected to strengthen the naturalistic aesthetic, as well as to establish a plant palate of seasonal interest through flower, fruit, and leaf color, and to attract a maximum number of birds, pollinators and people!